facelessuser/coloraide/docs/src/markdown/gamut.md

 method name `clip` is reserved.
 While not always the best approach for gamut mapping in general, clip is very important to some other gamut mapping and has specific cases where its speed and simplicity are of great value.

+While clipping may not preserve perceptual colors very well, at times it can be useful, and preferred over other approaches.

 ### MINDE Chroma Reduction

 MINDE chroma reduction is an approach that reduces the chroma in a perceptual color space until the color is within the